-1. Measure the resistance between the two DCCD output wires (thick white wires: pins 3, 15) on the loom plug.
+1. Measure the resistance between the two DCCD output wires (thick white wires) on the loom plug.

 These wires connect to the DCCD coil inside the transmission.
-The coil resistance should measure 2 to 3 Ohms for a six speed transmission; or 4 to 5 Ohms for a five speed transmission.
+The coil resistance should measure 1.8 to 3 Ohms for a six speed transmission; or 4 to 5 Ohms for a five speed transmission.

 Resistance below the applicable range indicates a short circuit that may cause a fuse to blow, wiring or the MapDCCD controller to be damaged.
-Carefully inspect all of the wires between the loom plug and the transmission for breaks.
+Carefully inspect all of the DCCD output wires between the loom plug and the transmission for breaks in the insulation that may contribute to a short circuit.
+Short circuits are most commonly caused by wires that are jammed between metal surfaces